 Everything You Need To Know About Jewish Wedding Traditions

-If you’re a Jewish bride-to-be who’s busy wedding planning, there are several Jewish wedding traditions to think about incorporating into your big day.
-From shouting “mazel tov!” to indulging in a magnificent wedding feast, we photograph many amazing Jewish weddings as top wedding photographers here in NYC.
+If you’re a Jewish bride-to-be or a groom who wants to learn everything about our (Jewish) wedding traditions and who’s busy wedding planning, you are in the right place.
+There are several Jewish wedding traditions to think about incorporating into your big day.
+From shouting “Mazal Tov!” to indulging in a magnificent wedding feast, we photograph many amazing Jewish weddings as top wedding photographers here in NYC.
 So today we thought we’d walk you through some of the most popular traditions while sharing photos of our gorgeous couples.

 Take a look…